Ongomobile/Firebase-SwiftUI-MVVM/README.md

 ---

 ## Description

+SwiftUI is such a pleasure.
+When you combine it with Firebase, it’s so much easier now to build robust apps.
+I want to share my journey in building a simple social media app.
+Hopefully this repository will be useful for others.
+I am always open for feedback, and other contributors would be super cool.

-This Repository is a template for a SwiftUI App with MVVM architecture and repository to handle the Firebase data source.
+This app uses MVVM architecture and repository to handle the Firebase data source.

 #### Technologies